Follow Italianism

 If the average annual growth rate of 7,04% continues, it is estimated that the Italian population in Brazil will reach more than 1 million and 200 thousand people by 2030.

-An additional factor that could further amplify the growth of the Italian community in Brazil in the coming years is the significant increase in the search for Italian citizenship in the last years, facilitated by actions in Italian courts.
+An additional factor that could further amplify the growth of the Italian community in Brazil in the coming years is the significant increase in the pursuit of Italian citizenship in recent years. facilitated by actions in Italian courts.

 Belo Horizonte and Curitiba lead growth